Understanding Rent Assistance Programs: A Comprehensive Guide

 -

-Attend an interview: If your application is selected, you may be required to attend an in-person interview to verify your information and discuss program details.
+Attend an interview: If selected, you may be required to attend an interview to verify your information and discuss program requirements.

 -